Borda/BIRL/README.md

 The initial [dataset of stained histological tissues](http://cmp.felk.cvut.cz/~borovji3/?page=dataset) is composed by image pairs of related sections (mainly, consecutive cuts).
 Each image in the pair is coloured with a different stain.
 The registration of those images is a challenging task due to both artefacts and deformations acquired during sample preparation and appearance differences due to staining.
-For evaluation we have manually placed landmarks in each image pair.
+For evaluation, we have manually placed landmarks in each image pair.
 There are at least 40 uniformly spread over the tissue.
 We do not put any landmarks in the background.
-For more information about annotation creation and landmarks handling we refer to the special repository - [Dataset: histology landmarks](http://borda.github.com/dataset-histology-landmarks).
+For more information about annotation creation and landmarks handling, we refer to the special repository - [Dataset: histology landmarks](http://borda.github.com/dataset-histology-landmarks).

 ![images-landmarks](figures/images-landmarks.jpg)

 The dataset is defined by a CSV file containing paths to target and sensed image and their related landmarks _(see `./data_images/pairs-imgs-lnds_mix.csv`)_.
 With the change of the cover table, the benchmarks can be used for any other image dataset.

+## Features

+* **automatic** execution of image registration of a sequence of image pairs
+* integrated **evaluation** of registration performances using Target Registration Error (TRE)
+* integrated **visualization** of performed registration
+* running several image registration experiment in **parallel**
+* **resuming** unfinished sequence of registration benchmark
+* handling around dataset and **creating own experiments**
+* rerun evaluation and visualisation for finished experiments

 ## Structure